Prague Experience logoPrague tourist information & travel guide logo

 Prague Trains TRAINS

-is the busiest passenger railway station in Czechia.
-It is located 5 minutes walk from Wenceslas Square.
+is the busiest train station in Czechia.
+It is 5 minutes walk from Wenceslas Square and 15 minutes from the Old Town Square.

 Metro station: Hlavní nádraží - metro map (line C)